-In arriving at base salaries, short-term incentives in the form of cash bonuses, and the grant of Awards for employees, including executive officers of the Corporation, other than the President and Chief Executive Officer, the President and Chief Executive Officer of the Corporation makes recommendations to the Compensation Committee based on all the factors described above as well as the achievement of specific performance targets.
+In arriving at base salaries, short-term incentives in the form of cash bonuses, and the grant of long-term incentives for employees, including executive officers of the Corporation, other than the President and Chief Executive Officer, the President and Chief Executive Officer of the Corporation makes recommendations to the Compensation Committee based on all the factors described above as well as the achievement of specific individual and corporate performance targets.
 Upon the receipt of the recommendations, the Compensation Committee reviews the recommendations and will request the compensation data compiled by the Corporation to determine whether to accept the recommendations or make any changes.
 The Compensation Committee will then make a recommendation to the Board for consideration and approval.